isadri/inception/README.md

 > apt-get update && apt-get install -y iputils-ping
 > ```

 Now, we need the IP address of the `c1` container in order to ping it.
-To do that, exit from the `c2` container without stopping it (press Ctrl-P and Ctrl-Q).
+To do that, exit from the `c2` container without stopping it (press Ctrl-P and then Ctrl-Q).
 We know that every container created is connected to the *bridge* network by default.
 If we inspect the *bridge* network, we'll see all the containers that are connected to it, with their names, MAC addresses and IP addresses.
 Use the `docker inspect bridge` command.

 ![Screenshot from 2024-02-14 11-48-59](https://github.com/isadri/inception/assets/116354167/79239ef7-34d1-440a-ae83-68733baa6f72)